VulcanJS/vulcan-docs/source/field-resolvers.md

 },
 ```

-This will create a `likesNumber` field in your GraphQL schema (and your Apollo store) even though no such field exist in your database.
+This will create a `likesNumber` field in your GraphQL schema (and your Apollo store) even though no such field has to exist in your database.

+Note that for GraphQL-only fields, it's ok to leave out the `fieldName` property (which will default to using the same name as the schema field) since there is no actual database field of the same name.

 ## Legacy String Syntax (deprecated)